Xingtao/FFdynamic/README.md

 #### For Ubuntu
 Install FFmpeg as usal, then
-apt install -y cmake glog-dev boost-dev
+apt install -y cmake libgflags-dev libgoogle-glog-dev libboost-dev

 #### For CentOS
 Install FFmpeg as usal, then
-yum install -y glog-devel cmake boost-devel
+yum install -y glog-devel gflags-devel cmake boost-devel

 #### For Mac
 Install FFmpeg as usal, then
-brew install cmake glog protobuf boost
+brew install cmake glog gflags protobuf boost

 #### Others
 iOS and Android build is not implemented, pull request is welcome.